Intrinsically Correct Algorithms and Recursive Coalgebras: Case Studies

 The \emph{rank} of a tree is the sequence $a\in \Nat^{\omega,0}$ where $a_i$ is the number of leaves of depth $i$.
 (The \emph{depth} of a node $x$ in a tree is the length of the unique path from the root to $x$.)
 Note that if the tree $T$ has rank $a=(a_0,a_1,\ldots,a_{k-1},a_k,0,0,0,\ldots)$ where $a_k\neq 0$, then every successor tree $T'\in h(T)$ has a rank of the form $a'=(a_0',a_1',\ldots,a'_{j-1},a_{j}-1,a_{j+1},\ldots ,a_k,0,0,0,\ldots)$, where $j$ is the depth of the deleted leaf, whence $a'<a$.
 This shows that the map $r\colon \Trees\to \Nat^{\omega,0}$ sending a tree to its rank is a ranking function for $(\Trees,h)$. \end{proof}

 By using a slightly different coalgebraic model, we can also capture the complexity (measured by the number of rounds until termination) of the Hydra game.
-We consider the functor $FX=(\Powf X)^\Nat$, where $\Powf$ is the finite powerset functor, and the coalgebra
+We consider the functor $FX=(\Powf X)^\Nat$ and the coalgebra

 such that $\ol{h}(T)(n)$ is the set of possible successor trees of $T$ in the Hydra game when the player chooses a pair of the form $(-,n)$.
 Note that the number of elements of $\ol{h}(T)(n)$ is bounded from above by the number of leaves of $T$, so it is a finite set.